"There's a stranger staring at the ceiling,

 Rey the Stranger

-Okay, all lineage theories, etc. aside (
+Okay, all lineage theories, etc. aside (she's a Skywalker!),

 for all we know right now, Rey is a stranger when she appears before